-Students are not permitted to leave the school grounds or building unless accompanied by an adult, including before or during after-school activities.
-This includes trips to the Seven-Eleven store at Harlem and Division.
+Students are not permitted to leave the school grounds or building during the school day unless accompanied by an adult.

 Bicycles

 Students may ride a bicycle to school if they understand safety rules of the road.
 Bicycles are to be secured to one of the bike racks that are located at the southeast and southwest corners of the building.
 Students are responsible for their bicycles and should provide their own chain and lock.
 After a pupil has arrived at school, the bicycle is not to be used until classes are dismissed for the day.